-Sometimes dental implants are done for purely cosmetic reasons — other times they’re functional.
+Sometimes dental implants are done for purely cosmetic reasons — other times they’re functional/restorative.
 Whatever the case, they are a big investment worth considering carefully.
 When it comes to dental implant surgery, it pays to do your research.

-What are the best dental implants for you?
+If you need a tooth replacement, you’re probably wondering what are the best dental implants for you?
 Let’s take a look at all the available options for dental implants.

 Endosteal Dental Implants